 - Katadyn BeFree Water Filtration System 3.0L filters up 2L per min (but collapses to a small size) – a good option for larger groups.
 Only weighs 113g (4 oz).
 A smaller 1L version also available as well as a larger 10L system for groups.
 The filter lasts up to 1000L.

 - Platypus Gravity Works 4L filters four litres in 2.5 minutes, but at 326g (11.5 oz) it weighs a bit more than the similar Katadyn system.
 The filter lasts 1500L.
+There’s also slightly cheaper 2L filter kit, but considering the marginal difference in weight and cost, the 2L is best.

 Pump systems – you push or squeeze the water through a filter